nathan-limjw/remote-work-health-analysis/README.md

 |------------|---------|
 | ![Mental Health Index in Healthcare](./images/MHI_in_Healthcare.png) | ![Mental Health Index in Finance](./images/MHI_in_Finance.png) |

 - Not all industries follow this trend.
 In the Academic and Non-Profit sectors, transitioning from onsite to remote work led to a 166.66% and 62.50% increase in reported mental health issues respectively.
-Additionally, switching from Hybrid to Remote in Non-Profit sectors caused a 58.97%.
+Additionally, switching from Hybrid to Remote in Non-Profit sectors caused a 58.97% increase in reported mental health issues.

 | Academic | Non-Profit |
 |----------|------------|